The answer to the family separation crisis is right there in front of us

 Throughout the ongoing family separation crisis, President Donald Trump has acted as though the government has only two options for dealing with migrant families crossing the border: separating them or detaining them together, perhaps indefinitely.

 That’s because for months, Trump has been demanding an end to what he calls “catch and release,” or the practice of letting immigrant families go free, often under certain conditions, while they wait for their hearings.
 According to him, these non-detained immigrants “never show up” to court—an idea that’s become a popular Republican talking point.
-Just last week, for instance, Sen. Lindsey Graham (R-S.C.) said, “If a family shows up at the border and we let the family go into the country, and say, ‘Please come back for your hearing,’ about 80 percent of the time the adults never show up for the hearing.”
+Just last week, for instance, Sen. Lindsey Graham (R-S.C.) said, “If a family shows up at the border and we let the family go into the country and say, ‘Please come back for your hearing,’ about 80 percent of the time the adults never show up for the hearing.”

 But nearly 80 percent of immigrants who are released from immigration detention do show up to their court date, according a report released by Syracuse University’s Transactional Records Access Clearinghouse in 2016, the most recent year for which data is available.
 And not only has Immigration and Customs Enforcement long used a variety of tools to make sure immigrants appear for their court dates, but they’re also remarkably effective—so much so that just last year, ICE requested $57.4 million more in its budget to fund alternatives to detention.